Broad-Based Admissions Overview

 - Volunteer experience and service to others

-Knowing more about prospective students through the use of a personal profile in the application process helps identify those who will flourish at UBC, not only because of high grades but because of the experiences and ambition they bring with them.
-The personal profile is not only used to determine admissibility to UBC undergraduate programs, but also serves as the application for Entrance Scholarships and Awards.
+Knowing more about prospective students through the use of a personal profile in the application process helps identify those who will flourish at UBC not only because of high grades but because of the experiences and ambition they bring with them.

-Thank you for your interest in becoming a Broad-Based Admissions reader.
-All available positions have been filled for the 2018 Admissions Cycle.
+All volunteer positions for the 2019 Admissions Cycle have been filled.
+Thank you for your interest in becoming a Broad-Based Admissions Reader – we hope you will consider applying for the 2020 Admissions Cycle.